Mini and endoscopic access surgery

-Mini and endoscopic conduit harvesting (leg vein removal)
+Mini and endoscopic conduit harvesting (Radial artery and leg vein removal)

-Mini conduit harvesting is a technique used to remove the long saphenous vein from your leg so that it can be used as a graft for bypassing the diseased coronary artery of your heart.
-Conventional techniques involve a long vertical cut which must be made deep into the leg tissues to expose the long saphenous vein.
+Minimaly invasive conduit harvesting is a technique used to remove the radial artery from your forearm or the long saphenous vein from your leg using less invasive techniques, so that it can be used as a graft for bypassing the diseased coronary artery of your heart.
+Conventional techniques involve a long vertical cut which must be made deep into the leg tissues to expose the artery or the vein.

-The procedure has a high rate of complications which can include cellulitis, blood clots, neuralgia and ischemic sequelae, delayed in wound healing, necrosis and infections.
+The conventional procedures of harvesting arteries and veins (long incisions) have high rate of complications which can include cellulitis, blood clots, neuralgia and ischemic sequelae, delayed in wound healing, necrosis and infections.
 These post operative complications are frequently associated with peripheral vascular artery disease, obesity, diabetes, female sex, preoperative steroid treatment, and anaemia.
 In addition to complications, the patient may experience discomfort from the leg wound that may restrict their mobilisation during the first 6 weeks following the operation.

-Minimally invasive conduit harvesting is an advanced method of vein removal, which has a low complication rate and excellent cosmetic results.
-The vein is removed with the help of special surgical instruments and specialist surgical techniques which ensure that the quality of the removed vein is maintained.
-This method also ensures that trauma to the patients’ legs is minimised and blood loss is restricted to an absolute minimum.
-Patients can put weight on their leg on the first day following their operation and mobilise free from the discomfort of long painful leg scars.
+Minimally invasive – endoscopic conduit harvesting is an advanced method of artery or vein removal, which has a low complication rate and excellent cosmetic results.
+The artery or vein is removed with the help of special surgical instruments and specialist surgical techniques which ensure that the quality of the removed vein is maintained.
+This method also ensures that trauma to the patients’ forearms or legs is minimised and blood loss is restricted to an absolute minimum.
+Patients can put weight on their leg and use their hands on the first day following their operation and mobilise free from the discomfort of long painful leg scars.
 Healing of the small wounds is complete after 3 months and the cosmetic outcome is very pleasing .

-Fully endoscopic vein harvesting reduces the number of small incisions required to remove the vein, leaving only 2-3 small scars.
-However, it requires the use of special “single use” equipment at an additional cost to enable the surgical team to harvest the veins with direct vision.
-The cosmetic and functional result of this method is the most superior of all techniques used for vein harvesting.
+Fully endoscopic arterial and vein harvesting reduces the number of small incisions required to remove the vein, leaving only 2-3 small scars.
+However, it requires the use of special “single use” equipment at an additional cost to enable the surgical team to harvest the arteries and veins with direct vision.
+The cosmetic and functional result of this method is the most superior of all techniques used for peripheral arteries and veins harvesting.